Techtonica/curriculum/ajax/ajax.md

 ### What is AJAX ?
 AJAX stands for Asynchronous JavaScript and XML.
-It is a **technique** by which front-end get data from the backend by making *asynchronous* API calls.
+It is a **technique** by which the front-end gets data by making *asynchronous* calls either to the project's API in the back-end, or a 3rd-party API.
 Because AJAX is *asynchronous*, you must pass in a callback function to handle the received data.
 Making an AJAX request without any callback function will not have any effect on your application.

+### What does AJAX do?
+Let's say this website that the end user is visiting is an e-commerce site.
+The end user is browsing a list of products, sees a product they want to buy, and clicks the "Buy" button.
+This action (clicking the "Buy" button) triggers the request/response steps listed above, this time for the purpose of putting the product in the shopping cart.

+Before AJAX, the request/response cycle could only happen with the web page *as a whole*.
+The end user, by clicking the "Buy" button, would cause the backend server to generate a completely new set of HTML and JavaScript, and the browser would reload and render it as an entirely new page.

+AJAX, however, enabled the browser to make requests and only re-render *parts* of a webpage.
+This was beneficial performance-wise, because smaller strings of HTML, rather than all the HTML for the entire page, was all that was needed to be sent by the server and rendered by the browser.
+This also made the end user's browsing experience smoother: interactions with the webpage resulted in changes on screen without being interrupted by a reload.

-### Full Load Page V/s AJAX
+### Full Page Load vs AJAX
 > Lets say there is an input box and a button.
 Onclick of button the page shows some data say *hello world* send by the *server*.
 When the button is clicked -
 #### Full load Application Flow
 1. The browser sends a request to a server designated by the URL.